 Working with musical notes on iOS

 You’ll notice that this is a closeup of the Tracks view rather than musical notes.
 But this is where you can work with your notes on iOS.
-Use your fingers to pinch for zooming in or out.
+Use your fingers to pinch to zoom in or out.

-Tap to select a note or to select multiple notes, tap, hold, and then tap the additional notes.
+Tap to select a note or to select multiple notes, tap, hold (don’t lift your finger), and then tap the additional notes (with another finger).
 The shortcut menu lets you cut, copy, delete, or change the velocity.
 To move a note, tap, hold, and drag.

 To add more notes, either tap and hold the Add Notes button (pencil icon) on the top left or move its slider to lock it in place.
 Then, tap on the screen where you want the new note.
 You can lengthen a note by dragging the right edge of it or change its pitch by moving it up or down on the screen.